 Although Steve Jobs was well able to understand and participate in the `wire-head' culture he also pursued more mainstream interests.
 The best way to describe him is as a `hippy' - although there were many different varieties of the species.
 Steve was particularly into Zen and alternative religions, food fads, fasting, smoking pot and taking acid.
 He didn't wash and went around barefoot most of the time.

 He applied for a job with Atari - and got one!
 This is a good indicator of how strange a company Atari was at the time but the saga of Nolan Bushnell is another, interesting, story.
+It is said that Woz gave him a prototype Pong game he had constructed and he took it to Atari to show off and they thought he had built it and offered him a job.
 One condition of his employment was that he would only come into work at night.

 Steve saved enough money to make the, then fashionable, journey to India.
 Atari wanted someone to sort out earthing problems in Germany and so they sent Steve.
 He then took an onward flight to India.
 The reason for going to India was to seek spiritual enlightenment from the many gurus.

 The experience was intense and disturbing but Steve found none of the answers he was searching for.
 In 1974 Steve, back from India and still working the night shift for Atari, got back in touch with Woz.
 Still interested in the spiritual he toyed with primal therapy and eventually made his way to Zen via the Zen master Kobun Chino (Chino would later become the official `roshi' of Next.)